nuuuwan/news_lk3_data/README.md

 This triggered the threshold limits placed by the Company Takeovers and Mergers Code of the Securities and Exchange Commission of Sri Lanka.

-The company is now obliged to make a mandatory offer to purchase the balance 373,991,364 ordinary voting shares,

-constituting approximately 69.58% of Sierra Cables held by the remaining holders
+The company is now obliged to make a mandatory offer to purchase the balance 373,991,364 ordinary voting shares, constituting approximately 69.58% of Sierra Cables held by the remaining holders.

 “Rs.
 8.00 is the highest price paid by the Offeror for an Ordinary Voting Share of the Offeree during the period of one year immediately prior to 11 September 2024,” Iconic Trust said in a stock exchange filing.

 Sierra Cables was trading flat at 9.80 rupees on Wednesday (18).
-(Colombo/Sep18/2024)

-◼️
+...

 [Data](articles/0e694638.json)